craig-dsilva/terminal-cursor-grid/README.md

 ## How to install

 1. Run 'npm install' in the terminal
-2. Run 'tsc' to compile the code to JavaScript
+2. Run 'npm run build' to compile the code to JavaScript
 3. Run 'npm start' to start the application

 ## How to use